raaidarshad/personal-website/pages/posts/popthebubble2.md

 - UI design/information presentation
 - Someone with natural language processing (NLP) ideas and experience

-I hate asking anyone for money, but it seems the non-profit route and being this early in a venture require some kind of seed money to have hope of success.
 The main reason I need funding is to hire people to help make this and to inevitably iterate on it to make it better when it isn't good enough.
+I know it is asking a lot, but I think it is an important effort.

 If you've made it this far, thank you sincerely.
-I don't know if this will go anywhere, I don't know if anyone will find it useful.
-Maybe it will with some hard work and coffee, support from friends and folks who are as idealistic as me, and a galaxy's worth of luck.
-Maybe it won't.
+Maybe it will work with some hard work and coffee, support from friends and folks who are as idealistic as me, and a galaxy's worth of luck.
 But I won't know without trying, and I'm sure as hell going to try.

 Cheers,